Main Nintendo Continuity:

 - Demoted to Extra: He became less prominent as the series went on.

 - Jerkass: Is generally selfish, dishonest, and self-centered fellow, ignoring a homeless beggar and committing embezzlement at a store he works at.

 - Karma Houdini: The police get wise to him, but Herman manages to escape.

 - The Pawn: Is used by Tatanga to carry out his evil plans outside of the Game Boy world.

 - Villain: Exit, Stage Left: Tends to flee the scene when things go south.

 - Weak-Willed: The reason why Tatanga decided to use Herman as his agent on Earth.

-- Alliterative Name
+- Alliterative Name: Friendly Floyd.

 - Honest John's Dealership: The Yoshi translation book he sold to the Marios (which we should mention was an Acme product) turned out to be pretty useless, since pretty much everything boiled down to Pokémon Speak.
 He does, however, prove invaluable when he supplied Princess Peach with bombs for her attack on the Koopalings.

 - Meaningful Name: His name is Friendly Floyd, and he always carefree and well...friendly.